mar0x/hgebox/README.md

 Apple Mail Import Mercurial Extension
 =====================================

-This extension allows you to import patches strait from Apple Mail application.
+This extension allows you to import patches straight from Apple Mail.

 Get
 ```